veerrajukakarla434/vrk-core-java-programming/Part2_CoreJava_Interview_Questions.md

 * Now, come to hierarchy of exceptions in java.

 * java.lang.Throwable :
   *java.lang.Throwable is the super class of all errors and exceptions in java.
 Throwable class extends java.lang.Object class.
-The only argument of catch block must be itís type or itís sub class type.
+The only argument of catch block must be it‚Äôs type or it‚Äôs sub class type.
 You can check the documentation of Throwable class here.
 It has two sub classes.

    * 1)java.lang.Error
    * 2)java.lang.Exception